 Your broker should provide you with a professional practice appraisal that includes:

 Your broker should use various online marketing websites to advertise your practice.
-Classifieds and trade journals are sometimes helpful, but print advertisement is not as effective as online sites.
+Classifieds and dental trade journals are sometimes helpful, but print advertisement is not as effective as online sites.
 Typically, brokers will advertise just enough information to spur the buyer’s interest while maintaining your confidentiality.
-After the buyer has signed a confidentiality agreement, more details are shared, such as the practice address and seller’s name.
+After the potential buyer has signed a confidentiality agreement, more details are shared, such as the practice address and seller’s name.
 The broker’s ability to protect the seller’s identity prevents the sale from being affected negatively.

-When a buyer expresses a serious interest in your practice, your broker will qualify the buyer as follows:
+When a buyer expresses a serious interest in your dental practice, your broker will qualify the buyer as follows: